-Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 9/18/2024 Last Reviewed: 9/18/2024 Page 2 of 10
+Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 10/20/21 Last Reviewed: 10/20/21 Page 2 of 10

-- B. Honest and Candid Conduct - 1.
-Directors and employees owe a duty to the Cooperative to act with integrity, in their business dealings, the affairs of the Cooperative, with each other, and with others with whom they deal.
-Integrity requires being honest and candid.
-Directors and employees shall adhere to a high standard of business and personal ethics and observe laws, rules and regulations, and the Cooperative's policies. - 2.
-No Director or employee will engage in any unethical or unlawful activity. - C. Fair Dealing - 1.
-Directors and employees shall deal fairly with everyone who conducts business with the Cooperative.
-Directors and employees will disclose, in all business transactions, all information required by law to be disclosed, or which, in honesty and fairness should be disclosed.
-No Director or employee should take advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any unfair practice. - 2. information and communications shall be accurate and truthful. - D. Compliance with Laws - 1.
-It is the Cooperative's policy to abide by not only the letter, but also the spirit of applicable federal, state, and local laws, rules, and regulations.
+2. No Director or employee will engage in any unethical or unlawful activity, or any activity that may appear unethical or unlawful and shall avoid the appearance of impropriety.

+B. Fair Dealing

+- 1. Directors and employees shall deal fairly with all who conduct business with the Cooperative.
+Directors and employees will disclose, in all business transactions, all information required by law to be disclosed, or which, in all honesty and fairness should be disclosed.
+No Director or employee should take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any unfair practice. - 2.
+All information and communications of any kind to any person shall be accurate and truthful.
+Directors and employees shall conduct themselves in a manner which reflects the principles set forth in this Code.

+C. Compliance with Laws

+1. It is the Cooperative's policy to abide by not only the letter, but also the spirit, of all applicable federal, state, and local laws, rules, and regulations.
 It is the personal responsibility of each Director and employee to adhere to the standards and restrictions imposed by those laws, rules, and regulations.
 If unclear, advice from the Cooperative's Chief Executive Officer (CEO) and/or legal counsel should be obtained before proceeding.

-Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 9/18/2024 Last Reviewed: 9/18/2024 Page 3 of 10
+Subject: Code of Ethics and Conduct Policy No: 129 Original Issue: 7/15/09 Last Revised: 10/20/21 Last Reviewed: 10/20/21 Page 3 of 10

-- E. Fiduciary Responsibilities and Duties - 1.
-Directors and employees have a legal duty and moral responsibility to exercise the powers of their position for the best interests of the Cooperative and its membership as a whole.
+D. Fiduciary Responsibilities and Duties

+- 1. Directors and employees have a legal and moral responsibility and duty to exercise the powers of their position for the best interests of the Cooperative and its membership as a whole.
 Directors and employees owe the duty of utmost good faith and as an ordinarily prudent person in a like situation would under similar circumstances.
 Directors and employees must not put themselves in a position where their personal interests and their fiduciary duties may conflict.
 Directors and employees are prohibited from individually conducting negotiations or making contacts or inquiries on behalf of the Cooperative unless officially designated to do so. - 2.
-The CEO and employees have the fiduciary obligation to diligently conduct and be held accountable for managing the Cooperative's business. - 3.
-The Board of Directors recognize that official action of the Cooperative must occur at a properly noticed meeting of the Board of Directors pursuant to the Cooperative's Articles of Incorporation, Bylaws, policies, or Colorado law as the same may be amended or modified from time-to-time.
-Accordingly, Directors shall avoid representing a position of the Cooperative unless the position has been adopted by an official action or states a position set forth in the Cooperative's Vision, Mission Statement, Bylaws, Articles, or other governance documents. - 4.
-Directors shall not imply that they are representing a position of the Cooperative in any petition, letter, or other document unless so delegated by the Board. - 6.
-A Director shall fulfill the Director's duties and shall not allow a conflict of interest to impair the Director's fiduciary responsibilities to the Association. - 7.
-Notwithstanding any other law to the contrary, if an individual is a dual Director of both a distribution cooperative electric association and a generation and transmission cooperative electric association or of any other cooperative association, the Director owes fiduciary duties to both associations and shall not be required to give priority to a fiduciary duty the Director owes to one association over the duties the Director owes to the other association.
+The CEO, staff and employees have the fiduciary obligation to faithfully and diligently conduct the Cooperative's business for which they are responsible and are therefore held accountable for the managing of the Cooperative's daily operations.
+Their dedication, integrity, ingenuity, and commitment are instrumental in the success of the Cooperative.
+They may have personal liability for neglecting or breaching this fiduciary duty. - 3.
+All employees owe a duty to act with standard care, standard skill, and proper conduct; to provide relevant information; to keep and render accounts; to act only as authorized; and to not attempt the impossible or impracticable. - 4.
+The Board of Directors recognize that any official action of the Cooperative must occur at a properly noticed meeting of the Board of Directors pursuant to § 40-9.5-108, C.R.S., as the same may be amended or modified from time-to-time.
+Accordingly, Directors shall avoid representing a position of the Cooperative unless the position has been voted on at a meeting of the Board of Directors or states a position set forth in the Cooperative's Vision, Mission Statement, Bylaws, Articles, or other governance documents. - 5.
+No director shall imply that he/she is representing a position of the Board of Directors in any petition, letter, or other document.